 The Board of Directors determines the value of the underlying stock by considering several factors, including historical and projected financial results, the risks the Company faced at the time, the preferences of the Company's stockholders, and the lack of liquidity of the Company's common stock.
-In June 2024, after reviewing market value analysis presented to it by its underwriter and a separate market analysis from its outside valuation service provider, the Board of Directors determined the fair market value of the underlying stock to be \$5.00 per share.

-During the six months ended June 30, 2024 and 2023, the Company did not grant any stock option awards.
-The Company has not granted any stock options since 2019, when the Company's 2018 Plan was terminated in favor of the 2019 Plan, under which the Company has granted RSUs.
-(See Note 9.)
-Subsequent to June 30, 2024, the Company has prepared for approval by the Board of Directors and Shareholders, prior to the effective date of this offering, the 2024 Plan (the "2024 Plan"), which would authorize up to 2,500,000 shares of common stock to be issued under the new 2024 Plan upon its adoption and the consummation of Company's planned offering (See Note 16).
+During the three months ended March 31, 2025 and 2024, the Company did not grant any stock option awards.
+The Company has not granted any stock options since 2019, when the Company's 2018 Plan was terminated in favor of the 2019 Plan, under which, the Company has granted RSUs.
+See Note 7.
+Upon the closing of the Company's initial public offering (which occurred on November 25, 2024), the 2024 Equity Incentive Plan (the "2024 Plan") became effective, authorizing the issuance of up to 2,500,000 shares of common stock.